 This is another way to translate the wisdom of community organizer Tom Kertes, formerly of Baltimore's United Workers.
 Kertes told me, "It is not the role of the change agent to ask for favors, but to build power."
 And, "You build from the power you have to the power you need."

-As director of a movement-building organization called the called the Backbone Campaign, I utilize my personal story of being on the ground, unable to manifest my aspiration to stand up, as an analogy for the importance of social movement for manifesting change.
+As director of a movement-building organization called Backbone Campaign, I utilize my personal story of being on the ground, unable to manifest my aspiration to stand up, as an analogy for the importance of social movement for manifesting change.

 Love Wins!
 Forward Together!